Is Hot Water Heater Knocking Dangerous

 Once you’ve identified that sediment buildup is causing your hot water heater knocking issue, there are steps you can take to help resolve it.
 First, flush out the tank regularly using a garden hose fitted with a special attachment designed for this purpose.
 This will help remove some of the built-up sediment in the tank and prevent further accumulation over time.
 You can also check with a local plumbing professional for additional advice on how best to clean out your system and prevent further problems from occurring down the road.

-See also How To Distill Kingdom Come
+See also How To Repair Water Damaged Wood Veneer

 In some cases, sediment buildup may be too severe and require professional assistance from a plumbing contractor or service technician who specializes in hot water heaters.
 A professional technician will be able to inspect your unit thoroughly and recommend an appropriate solution for resolving any underlying issues causing your hot water heater knocking problem.